mana-byte/time-to-sleep.nvim/README.md

 The custom tabs will be placed at the end of the tab list.

-## 🚧 End word
-This plugin is still in development.
+## 🚧 This plugin is still in development